Design guidelines for a safer working environment to reduce accidents in an industrial workplace

 • Number of accidents in a year : about 10 cases

-We started to observe workers' behaviours and characteristics of the working environment by Ethnography method.
+We started to observe workers' behaviours and characteristics of the working environment by Ethnographic method.
 A format for observation was designed in order to efficiently record the features and the conditions of working movement of the workers.
-Wearing a dust mask in the workplace was necessary for the research because of its poor working environment.
+Wearing a dust mask in the workplace was necessary for the observation because of its poor working environment.

 In order to discover the worker's inner desires, feelings, and attitudes about safety awareness, we interviewed with 9 participants selecting based on their work experience, nationality and position (4 workers in the Post-processing zone, 4 workers in the Melting zone and 1 manager).
-As a majority of field workers was Indonesian or Malaysian and even they couldn't speak Korean and English, we hired an interpreter who is a native Indonesian.
-Through the interpreter for communication with interviewees, it was the pretty demanding work for us.
+As a majority of field workers was Indonesian or Malaysian and even they couldn't speak Korean and English, the most demanding part during the research was communication with them.
+So, we hired an interpreter who is a native Indonesian for communicating with interviewees.

 The more experienced,

 Insufficient management including

 A workshop was held in order to come up with ideas with the client’s employees.
 However, because the foreign workers were not allowed to participate in the workshop due to a request of the company, there was a limitation made in coming up with provider-oriented ideas even though the majority of workers were foreigners.

 For the workshop, Mandal art method as a brainstorming was utilised to create diverse ideas.
 Based on the research, we brought 8 major risk factors to the workshop and tried to come up with at least 8 ideas for each factor.

 In order to select the priority for ideas, correlation evaluation and reachability were conducted with the client’s staff.
 We brought digital sketches of each idea to better communicate with the client.
 These visuals were very helpful to evaluate ideas more in a cognitive way.
 We ended up agreeing on the choice of ideas on the spot because we evaluated them with the client.